jordanofoster/ntu-obsidian-notes/ITEC20267 - Adv. Networking/Lecture 17 - Security in Distributed Systems.md

 As a result, Eclipse attacks affect both P-OPs and P-DSs.

+#### Mitigation approaches:

+##### Basic PoS (Proof-of-Stake) and P-DS scenarios

+Proper functionality ofg basic P2P protocol security mechanisms such as the following are key to threat migitation:
+- Authentication mechanisms
+	- These help to maintain benign peer populations, and provide technical basis for downstream mechanisms, such as secure admission, alongside the following two mechanisms.
+- Secure storage
+	- This is vital for data centric applications to prevent illcit data modifications
+- Secure routing

+Their proper implementation allow allows downstream mechanisms to be implemented which may also further mitigate threat vectors.

 ### Summarization of Attack Types

 | Attack | Availability | Integrity | Confidentiality | Functionality |